 Fortunately, homeowners today are not defaulting on their loans at nearly the rate they did many years ago.
 Nevertheless, foreclosure filings in the first quarter of 2023 increased 6 percent over the previous quarter and 22 percent year-over-year, according to a recent report from ATTOM.

 “We are seeing an upward trend in foreclosure activity,” ATTOM CEO Rob Barber said in a statement.
 The increase can be attributed in large part to foreclosure filings finally making their way through the system after two years of pandemic-related government interventions — in other words, the numbers are slowly returning to normal, pre-pandemic conditions.
 “However, with many homeowners still having significant home equity, that may help in keeping increased levels of foreclosure activity at bay,” Barber said.

 Who is likely to purchase homes this summer?
 You can get some clues by examining demographics tracked by the National Association of Realtors last year.

 |Homebuyer generation||% of 2021 buyers||Median age in group|

-Typically, the Federal Reserve will lower interest rates during a recession, which often results in lower mortgage rates and motivates people to spend money and stimulate the economy.
-However, with inflation still much higher than desired, the trend all year has been to raise rates.
-Overall, a recession usually triggers or is triggered by a downturn in the housing market.
-You can likely expect lower prices on homes during a recession, but not necessarily decreased mortgage rates if a recession were to occur this winter.
+Typically, the Federal Reserve will lower interest rates during a recession, which often results in lower mortgage rates and motivates people to spend money, stimulating the economy.
+However, with inflation still higher than desired, the trend has been to raise rates.
+You can likely expect lower prices on homes during a recession, but not necessarily decreased mortgage rates if a recession were to occur this summer.